How to Cite a Poem in your Essay

 Quoting from Poems in MLA

-You should indicate the fact you borrow some text.
+You should indicate the fact you borrowed some text.
 Therefore, you should enclose the words in quotation marks.
 Note that if you are paraphrasing, you do not need quotation marks.
 However, they require the proper citation.

 - In “Stopping by Woods on a Snowy Evening,” Frost notes, “The woods are lovely, dark, and deep, / But I have promises to keep, / And miles to go before I sleep.”